 Disclaimer: Some of these links are affiliate links, so if you click on the link and purchase the item, you are blessing my writing ministry at no cost to you

 There are so many things you could be praying for your writing, it might feel a little overwhelming.
-I recommend the book Prayers for Writers, a book with prayers compiled by members of my local Christian writing group to help you have powerful prayer meetings with God about your writing.
+I recommend the book Prayers for Writers, a book with prayers compiled by members of my local Christian writing group to help you pray about your writing.

 Plus, let’s face it, sometimes we may not know how to pray for our writing, or may feel like we’re praying for the same thing over and over and so finding God’s Word to pray for our writing is a great to refresh and focus our prayers.

 Writing can be a lonely, solitary journey, but just as we may assemble a launch team (sometimes also known as a street team) to help us launch our book into the world, we can (and should!) assemble a prayer team to pray for us and our writing.
-We need others who will hold us up and encourage us in their prayers, like Aaron and Hur did for Moses when he was too tired to keep his hands raised (Exodus 17:12-13).
+We need others who will hold us up and encourage us in their prayers, like Aaron and Hur did for Moses when he was too tired to keep his hands raised, which led to the Israelites experiencing victory.

 Then, create a private Facebook group, or an email list just for them.
 Update them consistently (I send prayer updates once a month) and let them know how they could be praying for you, any praises and writerly updates, etc. Maybe you meet occasionally in a Zoom meeting where you can share your requests and then those who feel led can pray for you, and you can pray for them too.
 Do what makes sense to you.

-I recommend taking some time to fast and pray for your writing.
-It may be before a book launch, or when you're struggling with writer's block or needing clarity in your writing and wanting God to move in your writing life.
-You don't have to fast from food, it could be from social media or something else that you find yourself turning to more than God, so that you can seek more of God and His wisdom and movement in your life.
+I love that throughout Scripture, when one of our Bible heroes sets out to pray and fast, they are strengthened in their calling from the Lord.
+I think it is a great example for us to take some time to fast and pray for our writing when needed.
+It may be before a book launch, or when you’re struggling with writer’s block or needing clarity in your writing and wanting God to move in your writing life.
+You don’t have to fast from food, it could be from social media or something else that you find yourself turning to more than God, so that you can seek more of God and His wisdom and movement in your life.

 If you do plan on a fast for your writing, I highly recommend you get a copy of Pray Hear Write: 21 Days of Prayer and Fasting for Breakthrough in Your Writing.
 This is a fantastic tool to guide you through a fast, provide you with prayer prompts and journaling space to help guide you in your time of prayer and fasting.